 Slow growth is a common but fixable problem with pepper plants.
-If you are concerned because your peppers have remained at the same height since you planted them weeks ago, note that you are not the first gardener with this problem.
-The most general explanation for this issue is that your pepper plants’ environment is not ideal for fast growth.
+The most general explanation is that your pepper plant environment is not ideal for fast growth.
 Of course, many factors can make the environment less than ideal.
-Many of the common issues that cause slow or stunted growth in pepper plants have simple solutions.
-Here is a look at some of the factors that cause pepper plants to grow slowly and what you can do about them.
+Most of the common issues that cause slow or stunted growth in pepper plants have simple solutions.
+Here is a look at some factors that cause pepper plants to grow slowly and what you can do about them.

 Table of Contents